golang/tools/internal/mcp/design/design.md

 Functionality that is not directly related to MCP (like jsonschema or jsonrpc2) belongs in a separate package.

+Therefore, this is the package layout. `module.path` is a placeholder for the final module path of the mcp module

+- `module.path/mcp`: the bulk of the user facing API
+- `module.path/mcp/protocol`: generated types for the MCP spec.
+- `module.path/jsonschema`: a jsonschema implementation, with validation
+- `module.path/internal/jsonrpc2`: a fork of x/tools/internal/jsonrpc2_v2

+For now, this layout assumes we want to separate the 'protocol' types from the 'mcp' package, since they won't be needed by most users.
+It is unclear whether this is worthwhile.

+The JSON-RPC implementation is hidden, to avoid tight coupling.
+As described in the next section, the only aspects of JSON-RPC that need to be exposed in the SDK are the message types, for the purposes of defining custom transports.
+We can expose these types from the `mcp` package via aliases or wrappers.

 ### jsonrpc2 and Transports

 The MCP is defined in terms of client-server communication over bidirectional